nma83/org-autonum/README.md

 ## Installation

 Install org-autonum.el in the load-path.

+    (require 'org-autonum)

+Enable the feature in the file header.

+    # -*- org-autonum-enable: t; -*-

 Add function to org-mode hook.

-    (require 'org-autonum)
     (add-hook 'org-insert-heading-hook 'nma/org-autonum)

 org-insert-heading-hook is used only when M-Enter is used.